VOLUNTEER AT HAWS!

 There are many different volunteer positions at HAWS.
 Some involve direct interaction with the animals at the shelter, while others include administrative or special event assistance.
-Please look through the Volunteer Opportunities Directory below to see what might be of interest to you – simply click on the job title for details.
+Please watch the videos below, then look through the Volunteer Opportunities Directory to see what might be of interest to you – simply click on the job title for details.

 Looking for student service opportunities, youth or adult court-mandated service opportunities, or opportunities for children younger than 13 years of age?
 Please continue scrolling…

 To begin your volunteer experience, please fill out our online Volunteer Application.
 Upon approval of your application you will be invited to a Volunteer Information Session, where you’ll learn more about HAWS as an organization and the role of our volunteers.
 You will also be given information on the various training sessions available for your specific area(s) of interest.

 PLEASE NOTE: If the application is in “disabled” mode it means we’ve received the maximum number of applications we can process at this time.
 But, we would still like to see you on Team HAWS, so please check back again soon!
 Thank you for your patience.